hargoniX/bachelor/thesis/thesis.typ

 general to fit multiple platforms, they are currently very much designed with the L4 interface in mind.
 This makes the `pc-hal-l4` implementation of the traits mostly a thin wrapper around the Rust L4 APIs.
-These APIs were initially developed in @humendal4 and extended by us to support more hardware-related things in addition.
+These APIs were initially developed in @humendal4 and extended by us to support more hardware-related things.

 In addition to the traits `pc-hal` also provides a few utility functions that work on top of them.
-The most notable one here is a type-safe @MMIO abstraction in the spirit of the Rust Embedded @WG's `svd2rust` tool. `svd2rust` allows Rust Embedded developers to automatically generate type-safe implementations for @MMIO interfaces of ARM and RISC-V chips.
+The most notable one is a type-safe @MMIO abstraction in the spirit of the Rust Embedded @WG's `svd2rust` tool. `svd2rust` allows Rust Embedded developers to automatically generate type-safe implementations for @MMIO interfaces of ARM and RISC-V chips.
 The need for such a type-safe API arose, because interacting with an @MMIO interface in Rust